sarah2244-4/Project-1-goldenapevisualmedia/testing.md

     My first choice was to crop the image and re-upload it as a square.

-    However, I came across code to make it into a circle [here](https://www.webfx.com/blog/web-design/circular-images-css/) by adding the code
+    However, I came across code to center the rectangle into a circle [here](https://www.webfx.com/blog/web-design/circular-images-css/) by adding the code
     ```
     overflow: hidden;